Leptonic CP violation from the seesaw: The number of CP phases for Majorana neutrinos

-Firstly, it is well known that the location of phases in a mixing matrix connecting Dirac fermions is parametrization dependent due to rephasing freedom.
+Let us now turn to the PMNS.
+It is well known that the location of phases in a mixing matrix connecting Dirac fermions is parametrization dependent due to rephasing freedom.
 For example, the unique Dirac phase $\delta$ of the CKM matrix appear in different locations in the original Kobayashi-Maskawa parametrization\,\cite{km} and in the standard parametrization\,\cite{pdg}: \eq{ V_0=\left(